davidmonterrosa/MonterrosaDProjFigmaYourLife/README.md

 + mm/dd/yyyy - DM - short description
 - 10/22/2024 - DM - Created git repository.

-Peer Reviewed By:
+Peer Reviewed By: Kassandra Spacek
-> Comments:
+> Comments: Everythings looks and feels great.
+The only thing is putting text below only one of the socials links